elsiklab/multivariantviewer/README.md

 ## Installation

-Clone the repo to your plugins directory and name it VariantTrack
+Clone the repo to your plugins directory and name it MultiVariantViewer

     git clone https://github.com/cmdcolin/multivariantviewer MultiVariantViewer